ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Therefore we need to provide a control key which we have indeed control of, and then it succeeds.
-The output (assuming the node is running on `localhost` and the API port is set to standard `9650`) will look something like this:
+The output (assuming the node is running on `localhost` and the API port is set to standard `9650`) is going to look something like this:

 <!-- markdownlint-disable MD013 -->